requests-cache/requests-cache/CONTRIBUTING.md

 ### Pull Requests
 Here are some general guidelines for submitting a pull request:
+* Use the PR template

-* In most cases, please submit an issue describing the proposed change prior to submitting a PR
+* In most cases, please submit an issue (or comment on an existing issue) describing the proposed change prior to submitting a PR.
-* Or, if the changes are trivial (minor bugfixes, documentation edits, etc.), just briefly explain the changes in the PR description
+* Or, if the changes are trivial (minor bugfixes, etc.), just briefly explain the changes in the PR description
 * Add unit test coverage for your changes
 * If your changes add or modify user-facing behavior, add documentation describing those changes
-* Submit the PR to be merged into the `main` branch
-* Use the PR template

 ## Development Setup